 There is no one comprehensive source for information about state court judicial clerkships.
 Some potentially useful resources include:

-- The 2016 Guide to State Judicial Clerkship Procedures, which lists contact information and application requirements for clerkships in each of the fifty states.
-To access the guide online, enter “eastern” as the user ID and “hemlock” as the password when prompted.
+- The 2017 Guide to State Judicial Clerkship Procedures, which lists contact information and application requirements for clerkships in each of the fifty states.
+To access the guide online, enter “maple” as the user ID and “leaf” as the password when prompted.
 It contains links to state court websites — these websites (and not this guide) contain the most current information on state court clerkship opportunities.

 - Insight_and_Inside_Information_for_Select_State_Court_Clerkships contains detailed state court clerkship hiring information on a select number of states.
 This resource was compiled based on information submitted by judicial clerkship counselors from law schools located in the states referenced in the guide.